radiusmethod/socketzero-marketplace-offering/README_AWS_CONSOLE.md

 > ⚠️ **Important**: Deleting resources will stop all billing for those services.
 Make sure you've backed up any important data or configurations before proceeding with cleanup.

 ---

-**Note**: Using the AWS Console is educational but much more time-consuming than Terraform!
-This manual approach helps you understand the underlying AWS services, but for production deployments, Infrastructure as Code (Terraform) is strongly recommended for consistency, repeatability, and maintainability.